PikachuPenial/Titanmod/PATCHNOTES.md

 - Overhauled the scoreboard layout and animations

+- Added Steam Profile buttons to the leaderboard

 - Added a notification when importing HUD codes and resetting HUD settings to default

 - Bender is now the default HUD font for new players (previously Arial)